mech-lang/mech/README.md

 # Mech

-Mech is a langauge for developing data-driver, reactive systems such as robots and IoT devices.
+Mech is a langauge for developing data-driven, reactive systems such as robots and IoT devices.